codesprinters/CS-Constitution/CS-Constitution.md

 ### 4.1 Ratifiers Cede Authority

 By adopting this Constitution, the Ratifiers cede their authority to govern and run the Organization or direct its Staff Members, and may no longer do so except through authority granted to them under the Constitution’s rules and processes.
 However, as an exception to this rule, the Ratifiers may continue to hold and exercise any authority that they do not have the power to delegate, such as anything required by policies outside of their control, or by the Organization’s bylaws.

+FIXME: add special Super-Policies that the Ratifiers can add, change or remove that can't be changed or broken from within the Organization.
+These would include stuff like limitting access to information as necessary (eg. financial information beyond the budget assigned to the Organization), removing the explicit authority to spend as desired, impose profit margin and/or other KPIs etc.

 ### 4.2 Anchor Circle